amlan-banaji/amlan-banaji.github.io/_pages/publications.md

 11. A. Banaji and A. Rutar. *Lower box dimension of infinitely generated self-conformal sets,* [arXiv](https://arxiv.org/abs/2406.12821).
 Submitted.

-10. S. Baker and A. Banaji. *Polynomial Fourier decay for fractal measures and their pushforwards,* [arXiv](https://arxiv.org/abs/2401.01241)
+10. A. Banaji, J. M. Fraser, I. Kolossváry and A. Rutar. *Assouad spectrum of Gatzouras–Lalley carpets,* [arXiv](https://arxiv.org/abs/2401.07168)
 Submitted.

-9. A. Banaji, J. M. Fraser, I. Kolossváry and A. Rutar. *Assouad spectrum of Gatzouras–Lalley carpets,* [arXiv](https://arxiv.org/abs/2401.07168)
+9. A. Banaji, A. Rutar and S. Troscheit. *Interpolating with generalized Assouad dimensions,* [arXiv](https://arxiv.org/abs/2308.12975)
 Submitted.

-8. A. Banaji, A. Rutar and S. Troscheit. *Interpolating with generalized Assouad dimensions,* [arXiv](https://arxiv.org/abs/2308.12975)
-Submitted.
 {:start="11"}
+{: reversed="reversed"}

+Accepted:

+8. S. Baker and A. Banaji. *Polynomial Fourier decay for fractal measures and their pushforwards,* [arXiv](https://arxiv.org/abs/2401.01241)
+To appear in **Mathematische Annalen**
+{:start="8"}
 {: reversed="reversed"}

 Published: